-When discussing sciatica it is important to understand the underlying medical cause of the sciatica symptoms, as effective treatment will focus on addressing the pain’s root cause as well as alleviating acute symptoms.
+When discussing sciatica, it is important to understand the underlying medical cause, as effective treatment will focus on addressing the pain’s root cause as well as alleviating acute symptoms.

-There are 6 lower back problems that are the most common causes of sciatica:
+The following six lower back problems are the most common causes of sciatica:

 Lumbar herniated disc

-A herniated disc is sometimes referred to as a slipped disc, ruptured disc, bulging disc, protruding disc, or a pinched nerve.
+Other terms used to refer to a herniated disc are slipped disc, ruptured disc, bulging disc, protruding disc, or a pinched nerve.
 Sciatica is the most common symptom of a lumbar herniated disc.

 Degenerative disc disease